ali-raheem/war_in_hex/README.md

 ```
 $ python main.py -n SERVER:1664
 ```

-And you will get to play with an available player.
-Very much alpha but if you organise it with someone perhaps it's possible?

-### Running a multiplayer server
+For the python server

 This is as easy as

 ```
-$ python main.py
+$ python server.py
 ```

 Now people can connect on :1664

+And you will get to play with an available player.
+Very much alpha but if you organise it with someone perhaps it's possible?

 ### Dependencies